Thein-Naing/movieland-mern/README.md

 You can delete your movie list also.
 All your movies data will be saved in mongodb databse collection .
 Below is the images of app.
+14-6-2023 I tried second time .code is working but when try to deploy , error axios error.I will try tomorrow again.
 ![image](https://github.com/Thein-Naing/movieland-mern/assets/117463446/015734db-1eed-4137-b3fb-f250d4331b10)

 ![image](https://github.com/Thein-Naing/movieland-mern/assets/117463446/c5707e86-ba95-4663-aac2-4d573dd3db74)